 If you’re pan-frying your steak, each side takes 1 minute for blue, 2 minutes for rare, 3 minutes for medium-rare, 4 minutes for medium and 5 minutes for well done.

-If you’re going to be pan-frying your steak, it won’t take quite as long: fry each side 3 minutes for rare, 4 minutes for medium-rare and 6-7 minutes for well done.
+If you’re grilling it, each side takes 4 minutes for rare, 5 minutes for medium-rare and 7 minutes for well done.

-Make sure you're grill or pan is heated to high before you attempt to put the steak in.
+Make sure your grill or pan is heated to high before you attempt to put the steak in.
 You want it scorchingly hot!

 2. Check whether your steak is done

 3. Don’t forget to let your steak rest for a couple of minutes after cooking

 By doing this, you won't lose any of the delicious juices from the steak before you tuck in.
 Remember that your steak will probably keep cooking as it rests, so if you’re worried about it becoming overdone before it hits the plate, take 30 seconds to 1 minute off the cooking time.

 Now you've got all the know-how, here are a few of our favourite steak recipes to try out whenever you're in the mood for a splurge...